NSW Funded Training – BSB40520 Certificate IV in Leadership and Management

 Can I apply for RPL?

-RPL is suited to candidates who have demonstrated experience in an education and care service or equivalent.
-ECTARC recommends experience of a minimum of 5 years for those wishing to apply for RPL for a full qualification, in a variety of roles within an education and care service.
+RPL is suited to candidates who have demonstrated experience in business administration or similar.
+ECTARC recommends experience of a minimum of 5 years for those wishing to apply for RPL for a full qualification, in a variety of roles within an organisation.
 This however, is very dependent on the individual experiences, so we encourage anyone wanting to learn more about RPL to contact ECTARC to discuss this further.

 What evidence is required?